lukagabric/LAbstractParser/README.md

 Integrating into your project as static library
 -----------------------------------------------

-1. Clone the LAbstractParser git repository
+1. clone the LAbstractParser git repository
 2. drag LAbstractParser.xcodeproj to your project, make sure "Copy items" is unchecked
 3. in your target's Build Phases, under Link Binary With Libraries, click on the (+) and add the libLAbstractParser.a library
 4. add the relative path to the LAbstractParser header in your "User Header Search Path" Build Setting